realifetech/ios-sdk/README.md

 ```
 You'll usually add this code to the AppDelegate method which [receives an APN token](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) after sucessfully registering with iOS.
 In this, case pass the Data object directly to the RealifeTech SDK with `registerForPushNotifications(tokenData: Data)`.

-Altenatively, you with to register a device token arbitratily, or after passing it through your own logic.
+Alternatively, you can register a device token arbitrarily, or after passing it through your own logic.
 In which case use `registerForPushNotifications(token: String)`.

 Until the token has successfully been sent to our backend, it will be stored persistantly.
 When the app launches, we will attempt to send a pending token.
 Only one token can be stored at a time.